Henry Ziegenhein

-Henry Ziegenhein (1845 – March 17, 1910) was the 29th mayor of St. Louis, Missouri, serving from 1897 to 1901.
+Henry Ziegenhein (c.
+1845 – March 17, 1910) was the 29th mayor of St. Louis, Missouri, serving from 1897 to 1901.

 Childhood and young adulthood

 Born on September 20, 1845, Ziegenhein was the son of farmer Peter Ziegenhein.
 Both his parents had emigrated from Germany to settle in the area, and were some of the first to do so.
 Until he turned thirteen years old, Ziegenhein lived at home, attending the nearby rural school and helping out on the farm with his brothers William and Henry Ziegenhein.
 However, in 1858, he moved to St. Louis City become an apprentice to a carpenter.

 When Ziegenhein turned 17, the Civil War started, and so he served the Union Army.
 Upon his return to St. Louis afterwards, he began his own building and contracting business.

 A few years later when Ziegenhein was twenty-four years old, he met and married Miss Catherine Henkle, with whom he had nine children.